We help clients create trusted data for critical operations.

 Do I need to replace my SCADA System?

 Based on the previous discussion, it’s a “yes” to replace the SCADA system when it doesn’t have the functionality or interfaces to the business systems you need to improve how your business works.
 It’s a “no” to replace your system (most of the time) if the reason for change is performance.
 Think very carefully before throwing out your existing system if the basis for change is solely related to performance as the issues are likely related to design, architecture, standards and discipline.
 A thorough system audit can provide confidence the answer is a “yes its gotta go”, or “no, just fix it!

 With today’s urgent and necessary focus on security and integrity, it doesn’t change the fundamental assumption that the technology still needs to be reliable and work!
 As part of a major development for the Gallipoli Barracks at Enoggera, the successful Construction Contractor John Holland tendered to a number of Electrical Contractors for the Supply and Implementation of an upgraded HV Sy Read more

-SCADA (Supervisory Control and Data Acquisition) systems are essential to most industrial, critical infrastructure and manufacturing organisation across a variety of industries.
-However, SCADA, PLC and RTU solutions are complex in nature and often for large-scale projects include a variety of equipment and even locations.
-In almost all scenarios, the discipline of IT (Information Technology) Read more
+SCADA (Supervisory Control and Data Acquisition) software systems are essential to operate most industrial, critical infrastructure and manufacturing organisation’s assets.
+SCADA, PLC and RTU solutions are often complex in nature and for large-scale projects include a variety of equipment in geographically disperse locations.
+Read more